What is a high load Permit and when do I need to get one?

 A High Load Permit may be required if you are moving large structures by road.
-Typical high loads include houses, boats, machinery and industrial structures.
-When transporting any load over 4.25m high, the transporting vehicle must carry a High Load Permit from the appropriate companies in accordance with NZTA requirements.
+Typical high loads include houses, boats, machinery, and industrial structures.
+These permits are issued by NZTA, who may require written approval from Chorus before issuing them.

-A copy of the Permit will be emailed to you and it must be carried by the transporting vehicle.
+A copy of the approval letter will be emailed to you and it must be carried by the transporting vehicle.